Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 Editing the abandoned cart recovery process in Shopify — Shopify merchants can create very sophisticated customer journeys with this functionality

-Significantly, Squarespace only makes abandoned cart saving available on its most expensive plan, while it’s bundled with all Wix ecommerce ones and all Shopify ones (and thus available at a much cheaper price point on Wix and Shopify).
+Significantly, Squarespace only makes abandoned cart saving available on its most expensive plan, while it’s bundled with most Wix and Shopify ones (making the feature more affordable on the latter two platforms).

 Winner for abandoned cart recovery: Shopify